bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `ActiveSupport::Cache::Store.logger` specifies the logger to use within cache store operations.

-* `ActiveSupport::Deprecation.behavior` alternative setter to `config.active_support.deprecation` which configures the behavior of deprecation warnings for Rails.
+* `ActiveSupport::Deprecation.behavior` alternative setter to `config.active_support.deprecation` which configures the behavior of deprecation warnings for Quails.

 * `ActiveSupport::Deprecation.silence` takes a block in which all deprecation warnings are silenced.